 Examples of good milk or dairy cattle in Nigeria are:

 b.
 SOKOTO GUDALI AND

 d.
 Jersey from America.
 Work Cattle:

-this type of cattle is used as source of labour for doing farm work such as tilling the soil and carrying farm load.
-They have lots of strength. read types of tillage system here
+this type of cattle is used as a source of labour for doing farm work such as tilling the soil and carrying farm load.
+They have lots of strength. read types of tillage systems here

 a.
 Kanrej from India and